mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 The scientific community generates several petabytes of HDF data annually.
 Supercomputer simulations (like a large climate model) produce a few petabytes.
-Planned NASA satellite missions will produce hundreds of petabytes a year.
+Planned NASA satellite missions will produce [hundreds of petabytes](https://earthdata.nasa.gov/cmr-and-esdc-in-cloud) a year of observational data.
 All of these tend to be stored in HDF.

 To increase access,
 institutions now place this data on the cloud.
-Hopefully this generates more social value from existing simulations and observations.
+Hopefully this generates more social value from existing simulations and observations, as they are ideally now more accessible to any researcher or any company without coordination with the host institution.

-Unfortunately, the layout of HDF files makes it difficult to query them efficiently on cloud storage systems (like Amazon's S3, Google's GCS, Microsoft's ADL).
+Unfortunately, the layout of HDF files makes them difficult to query efficiently on cloud storage systems (like Amazon's S3, Google's GCS, or Microsoft's ADL).
 The HDF format is complex and metadata is strewn throughout the file, so that a complex sequence of reads is required to reach a specific chunk of data.
 The only pragmatic way to read a chunk of data from an HDF file today is to use the existing HDF C library, which expects to receive a C `FILE` object, pointing to a normal file system (not a cloud object store) (this is not entirely true, as we'll see below).

-So organizations like NASA are dumping large amounts of HDF onto Amazon's S3, that no one can actually read, except by downloading the entire file to their local hard drive, and then pulling out the particular bits that they need.
+So organizations like NASA are dumping large amounts of HDF onto Amazon's S3 that no one can actually read, except by downloading the entire file to their local hard drive, and then pulling out the particular bits that they need with the HDF library.
 This is inefficient.
 It misses out on the potential that cloud-hosted public data can offer to our society.